Our Mission

 Today

-• has an Advisory Board of 15 members plus three Youth Advisory Board members and its membership risen to over 2500 community individuals all working in support of its mission.
+• has an Advisory Board of 13 members plus four Youth Advisory Board members and its membership risen to over 2500 community individuals all working in support of its mission.

 • publishes monthly newsletters to over 2500 WBC members, local leaders and city staff.